Sk8er Boi: Cover versions and appearances in other media

 In 2003, Paramount Pictures optioned the song for adaptation into a feature film, hiring writer/producer David Zabel to adapt its lyrics.
 The film would focus on the two teens from different backgrounds and the social constraints in which they find themselves.
 As of January 2024, Lavigne stated that she is personally "in the process of developing it right now."

 Eurodance group Cascada recorded a dance cover of the song for the European and Japanese editions of their 2007 album Perfect Day.
 The song was featured on the Australian compilation album Hits For Kids 5 (2004).

 A cover version of the song by Angela Michael appears in the video game Elite Beat Agents for the Nintendo DS.
 The song is also included in SingStar Pop, a PlayStation 2 game and another cover version is featured in Rock Revolution by Konami.
 The song was also used in a montage of funny rollerskates and skateboard clips in an edition of America's Funniest Home Videos.
 "Sk8er Boi" was featured in the television series Cold Case (Season 3, "The Promise", 2 October 2005).
 In 2008, HBO included the song in the episode "Get Some" of the miniseries Generation Kill.
 The song is sung by Cpl.
 Josh Ray Person as he is urinating in the desert.
 Filipino rock singer Kean Cipriano covered the song for his performance in the second season of Your Face Sounds Familiar, in which he impersonates Lavigne.
 Filipino pop singer Justin Alva covered the song for his performance in the first kids season of Your Face Sounds Familiar Kids, in which he impersonates Lavigne.
 The song is interpolated by American singer and rapper Ashnikko on her 2021 mixtape Demidevil as a song titled "L8r Boi" which tells the story of the characters in original song reimagined ten years later.

-On 19 February 2022, Tomorrow X Together member HueningKai released a cover of the song on YouTube, which Avril herself reacted by retweeting the video with rock on emojis.
+On February 19, 2022, Tomorrow X Together member HueningKai released a cover of the song on YouTube, which Avril herself reacted by retweeting the video with rock on emojis.
+HueningKai also live covered the song for a special stage at the 2024 Music Bank World Tour in Antwerp, Belgium on April 20, 2024.
 On 26 January 2023, STAYC's Yoon released a cover of the song on YouTube.
 The song is also featured on the Ubisoft dance video game Just Dance 2024 Edition as part of the Just Dance+ subscription service.

-In July 2025, musician and popular YouTuber Charles Cornell did a deep, 18-minute analysis of the song.